zakmoCA/Command-line-Pomodoro-Timer/README.md

     chmod +x setup.sh

-Finally, to run the application, proceed by entering the following command.
+Finally, to run the application, enter the following command.

     ./setup.sh

-To exit the pomodoro early simply use 'Ctrl/Cmd' + 'C'.
-The data will still be written to the csv file.